U.S. Grand Jury indicts Azruddin, Nazar Mohamed on fraud, money laundering charges - Guyana Chronicle

 Azruddin is the leader of the We Invest in Nationhood party and is also the leader of the Opposition.

-If convicted, the defendants could face significant prison terms, asset forfeiture, and financial penalties under U.S. law.
-The indictment also includes provisions for the seizure of assets under Title 18, U.S. Code, Sections 981 and 982, as well as forfeiture procedures under Title 21, Section 853.
+The US government’s case now seeks not only conviction but also forfeiture.
+At stake are shipments and assets linked to the alleged fraud, including a consignment of gold bars worth US$5.3 million seized at Miami International Airport on June 11, 2024.

-This development marks the latest turn in international scrutiny surrounding Mohamed’s Enterprise, a company long regarded as one of Guyana’s largest gold exporters.
+According to the US, Mohameds enriched themselves by turning Guyana’s gold trade into a shell game, one where official seals were recycled, customs officers were compromised and millions meant for public coffers were diverted into private hands, some of it even parked in the sleek lines of an Italian supercar.

-Meanwhile, criminal charges have since been instituted against him under the Customs Act, Chapter 82:01, with hearings ongoing before the Georgetown Magistrates’ Courts.
+Meanwhile, criminal charges have since been instituted against Azruddin under the Customs Act, Chapter 82:01, with hearings ongoing before the Georgetown Magistrates’ Courts.

 Mohamed is charged under the Customs Act with knowingly making and subscribing to a false declaration to the GRA on or about December 7, 2020, by declaring the purchase price of a 2020 Lamborghini Roadster SVJ as US$75,300, while the authority contends the actual value of the vehicle was US$695,000.